-This page looks at the settlement and trial value of personal injury cases in Calfornia.
-This page was last updated on December 17, 2018.
+This page looks at the settlement and trial value of personal injury cases in California.
+This page was last updated on September 2, 2021.

-Jury Verdict Research found that the average money damage award for personal injury trials in California is $1,814,094.
+One study found that the average money damage award for personal injury trials in California is $1,814,094.
 The median verdict, perhaps a better statistic, is $114,305.
-Other interesting facts from the study:

 It is certainly fair to summarize all of this by saying that juries in California put a higher value on personal injury cases than the average American does.

 Can you show me sample California settlements from 2020-21?